alimanfoo/hmmcnv/README.md

-hmmcnv
+HMMCNV
 ======

-Examples and utilities for calling copy number variations (CNVs) from high throughput sequence data using Python
+Examples and utilities for calling copy number variations (CNVs) from high throughput sequence data using Python.